Pro100-Almaz/Pro100-Almaz/README.md

 - 🔭 I am from KZ
 - 📫 I have a bachelor's degree from Nazarbayev University (Inw)
-- 🌱 I enjoy developing 3d interactive stuff
+- 🌱 I enjoy developing

 ### Current stack: